A statistical framework for analyzing shape in a time series of random geometric objects: Application: Detecting changes in geometric features

-The framework laid out in the previous two sections provides the necessary building blocks to develop statistical tools to infer on the geometric features of metric space-valued processes.
-We will illustrate this by proposing a test to detect nonstationary behavior in the geometric features of a metric space-valued process $(\mb{X}_t: t \in \znum)$.
-Stationarity testing in (functional) time series data has been an active area of research for decades, mainly focusing on detecting nonstationary behavior in the first and second order structure \citep[see e.g.,][and references therein]{ak12-aoas, AueRS2018, bhk, cper21,avd,bdh22+}.
-Here, we are interested in detecting changes in the shape and geometric features as captured by topological invariants to, for example, shed light on cell differentiation during development.
-All proofs of the statements provided in this section are deferred to the appendix.\\
+We will illustrate the framework laid out by proposing a test to detect nonstationary behavior in the geometric features of a metric space-valued process $(\mb{X}_t: t \in \znum)$.
+Stationarity testing in (functional) time series data has been an active area of research for decades, mainly focusing on detecting (abrupt) nonstationary behavior in the first- and second-order structure (see e.g.,~\citep{ak12-aoas, AueRS2018,avd, bhk, bdh22+, cper21,sz10,ssrn} and references therein).
+Here, we are interested in detecting \textit{arbitrary nonstationary} behavior in the distribution caused by changes in the geometric properties.
+Proofs are deferred to the online supplement.